 - Try waking your baby at least twice at night to breastfeed.

-- Increase your milk supply with lactogenic foods and/or galactagogues.
+- Increase your milk supply with lactogenic foods and galactagogues.

-- Wearing and nursing your little one in a sling will promote bonding and your milk supply.
+- Wearing and nursing your little one in a sling will promote bonding and will boost your supply.

 “While breastfeeding may not seem the right choice for every parent, it is the best choice for every baby.” - Amy Spangler.